Pretty swirls of peppermint adorn creamy white chocolate over rich dark chocolate for a time-honored traditional holiday favorite.

 This is by far the easiest “candy” recipe a person can make!
 It’s very forgiving, unlike many candy recipes.

-Be sure to remember to heat the chocolate slowly over lower heat to avoid chocolate bloom which occurs when the natural fats in the chocolate separate.
+Be sure to remember to heat the chocolate slowly over lower heat to avoid chocolate bloom (white spots or cloudiness in the candy) which occurs when the natural fats in the chocolate separate.
+Here’s a quick video to help show how to properly melt and temper the chocolate to avoid bloom.

 1 c.
 Crushed Peppermint Candies (Candy canes)